ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 You don't believe me?
 Let's assume for ungodly reasons, that you can only use 50% of your dataset for training your model, are you keeping the latest 50%, the oldest, or randomly discarding data?
 Even if we strip out this made-up convoluted scenario, I cannot recall since I started working in the industry, a single real-life dataset in which time played no role at all in some kind of weird way or disguised influence (say goodbye to your kaggle/tutorial static datasets).

-This is a strong yet hidden form of coupling which is difficult to express in automated tests (unit- or integration) but is a major concern for any king of data science workflow.
+This is a strong yet hidden form of coupling which is difficult to circumvent in automated tests but is a major concern for any data science workflow.
 This is a question that can remain largely unaddressed in the pure 'developer' world because as long as the object themselves remain valid and the code processing them remains correct, then the system is working properly.

-### Problems With Dataframe-Like Structures And Remediation Strategies
+### Issues With Dataframe-Like Testing And Remediation Strategies

 As mentioned previously for the one sleeping in the back of the classroom, data scientists largely deal with large collections of records.
 In order for a data scientist to write meaningful unit-tests, assuming a processing done largely on some kind of dataframe/array (which will encompass 95% of the `pandas` and `numpy` junkies), this setup may require some amount of boilerplate even for some simple data and light transformations.